 - Durable and hard-wearing

-While I’m travelling, I get to try out lots of different yoga mats.
-For this post, I’ve picked my favourite ones and then rated them on the criteria above.
+For this post, I’ve picked my favourite eco friendly yoga mats and then rated them on the criteria above.
 I feel totally confident recommending any of them.
 However, they are not all equal nor is the same mat right for everyone.

 So read the reviews and pick the mat that sounds best-suited to your needs and your practice!